tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 discard it.
 (This is a simple space/bandwidth tradeoff).

-In addition to the handshake messages that are deprecated by the TLS 1.3 specification DTLS 1.3 furthermore deprecates the HelloVerifyRequest message originally defined in DTLS 1.0.
+In addition to the handshake messages that are deprecated by the TLS 1.3 specification, DTLS 1.3 furthermore deprecates the HelloVerifyRequest message originally defined in DTLS 1.0.
 DTLS 1.3-compliant implements MUST NOT use the HelloVerifyRequest to execute a return-routability check.
 A dual-stack DTLS 1.2/DTLS 1.3 client MUST, however, be prepared to